sebastianruder/emotion_proposition_store/working_plan.md

    2. Evaluation re. pos/neg emotion (with mapping of classes to pos/neg) for overlapping expressions
    3. Evaluation of our acquision approach with regard to existing lexicons; answering the question: How many of the existing lexicon's expressions can we obtain on a given corpus size?
 This requires choosing a representative nb of test expressions to compare.

 7. Evaluate against event-aligned GW corpus by Michael Roth to identify events with diverging sentiments.
 Here one needs to identify overlapping emotion words/expressions from the set of acquired propositions and the aligned events.
 Cannot be easily estimated at early stages.
+Possibly overly complex.
+Other option: Classification experiments; binary (pos/neg), all 8 classes.
+Requires test data set.
+Possible with Amazon Mechanical Turk.

 1. (optional:) Derive new emotion-triggering patterns from homogeneous expressions using bootstrapping.
 1. (optional:) Apply approach to other domains